unbounded-tech/vnext/README.md

 Generally, you can just use this workflow.
 You can then trigger a release workflow on when tags are created.

+You can check out this repo's `.github` folder for more robust examples, but here's the basics:

 Example for rust:

 ```